Dayton Strangler: The Gilman family

 On December 10, 1906, the day that Dona Gilman's body was exhumed, an arrest warrant was put out against her mother, Kate.
 However, due to her ailing health, she was kept under watch, while two of her other children, Collins and Fayne, were arrested as accessories in their sister's murder.
 The siblings pleaded not guilty at their trial, with the 18-year-old Collins testifying against David Curtis, who he alleged had confessed to him as well.
 Upon hearing that there were arrest warrants for her children, Kate Gilman tried to commit suicide by jumping out a second-story window at the Miami Valley Hospital, but was restrained by the attending nurses.

 She was ordered to be examined by two reputable physicians, Drs.
 H. J. Guy and A. H. Iddings, and although she resisted, they declared that she was healthy enough to be transported to jail.
 At trial, a female co-worker and friend of Dona revealed that the victim had been abused by her mother: for example, one time Dona was locked in a closet simply for wanting a new dress.
 On the night of the murder, the friend explained that the would-be victim was particularly afraid to go home.

 On December 22, 1906, the Gilman family members were released from jail on a $5,000 bond.
 Collins was the first to be released, greeted by a crowd of friends, while his mother was put in an ambulance and driven off to St. Elizabeth Hospital.
 In April 1907, the family appeared in court again, this time including another daughter, Bessie, who lived in Germantown.
 All of them were released on bond again a few days later, the mother and son for $2,500 and the two daughters for $1,000 each.
 Soon after, the family was cleared of the murder.
-On December 21 of that year, Kate Gilman passed away from edema, and three days later, her body was buried beside that of her murdered daughter.
+On December 21 of that year, Kate Gilman died from edema, and three days later, her body was buried beside that of her murdered daughter.